frida/frida-website/_docs/javascript-api.md

     Uses the app's class loader by default, but you may customize this by assigning a different loader instance to `Java.classFactory.loader`.

++   `Java.use(className, { cache: 'skip' })`: just like the above, but skipping
+    the class wrapper cache.
+Useful when dealing with multiple class-loaders and colliding class names.

 +   `Java.openClassFile(filePath)`: open the .dex file at `filePath`, returning an object with the following methods: